Continuing our discussion of glomerulonephritis.

 With hematurias, RBC casts, dysmorphic RBCs, oliguria and as far as protein loss is concerned,

-less than 3.5 grams of protein per day may result in periorbital puffiness.
+less than 3.5 grams of protein per day

-And this is the most common type of post infectious glomerulonephritis.
+and this is the most common type of post infectious glomerulonephritis.

 Is that clear?

 In a little bit, I’ll give you some non-infectious glomerulonephritis.

 Now, with post infectious, this will be most commonly following weeks after exposure to an organism,

 bacteria known as group A streptococci and here, of course, we’re referring to streptococci pyogenes.

 Now, before I give you pharyngitis which many of you, most of you are familiar with,